aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 The map() function will always return a stream since it's an intermediate operation.

 **What are collectors?**
+In the previous examples, we've seen how to iterate streams and map streams to different objects.
+But how do you come up with an end result?
+That's where collectors come in.
 Collectors are terminal operations used to implement various useful reduction operations, such as accumulating elements into collections, summarizing elements according to various criteria, etc.  In layman's terms, this a way to convert a stream into your end result.

 There are various functions of the Collectors class.
 The one we will be focused on is "toList()".
 Let's expand our earlier example by converting the stream to a list of Integers.